top of page

 Like the fictional company EvolveEdge, Chicago Collaborative in this story is a composite, created from the characteristics and experiences of several typical organizations to illustrate common practices in the field.

 Maya really connected with Zari, an Employer Relations Manager at Chicago Collaborative.
-Zari took the time to listen to each of Maya's concerns, and together they made a plan for their next steps as partners.
+Zari took the time to listen to each of Maya's concerns, and together, they made a plan for their next steps as partners.

 Handy Hack: Many business services partners have staff who are trained to work with employers like you.
 You might meet individuals with job titles such as Employer Relations Manager, Account Manager, Business Services Representative, or similar.

 Some managerial staff expressed concern about the risks of an expanded talent strategy.
-After empathizing with supervisors' concerns, Maya shared a few sample resumes, which demonstrated the strength of the talent Chicago Collaborative could refer.
-Maya also shared positive reviews from other companies who had worked with the organization.
+After empathizing with supervisors' concerns, Maya shared a few sample resumes, which demonstrated the strength of the talent that Chicago Collaborative could refer.
+Maya also shared positive reviews from other companies that had worked with the organization.
 Finally, she assured supervisors that all candidates would be pre-screened by Chicago Collaborative, and all talent would receive additional coaching even after they were onboarded.
 Managers agreed to give the partnership a trial run.

-Maya: Exploring new options, collaborating with peers, and securing leadership buy-in.
+Maya: Exploring new options, collaborating with peers, and securing leadership buy-in..

 EvolveEdge’s CEO, Brenda, knew that they had been struggling with filling open positions for a while.
 Beyond that, Brenda had been doing a lot of thinking about how she might use her position to make a real difference in the world.
 With Maya's confidence as a guide, Brenda was ready to commit to an expanded talent strategy for EvolveEdge, and made it clear that this was a priority for the whole organization.